-where the symbol $\top$ denotes the transpose of a dyadic tensor so that, for example, we find $\wh{i}\bdot[(\nabla{\bf E})^{\top}\bdot\mathbb{Q}_{\rm gc}]\bdot\wh{j} = Q_{\rm gc}^{ik}\,\partial_{k}E^{j}$.
-We note that guiding-center Vlasov-Maxwell stress tensor \eqref{eq:T_gc_tensor} is manifestly not symmetric, which is quite common in reduced Vlasov-Maxwell systems.
-The symmetry properties of the lowest-order guiding-center Vlasov-Maxwell stress tensor are discussed in Sec.~\ref{sec:sym}.
+\end{widetext} with the notation $\partial_{k} \equiv (\partial{\bf X}/\partial X^{k})\bdot\nabla$.
+We note that guiding-center Vlasov-Maxwell stress tensor $\mathbb{T}_{\rm gc}$ defined in Eq.~\eqref{eq:Tgck_def} is manifestly not symmetric, which is quite common in reduced Vlasov-Maxwell systems \cite{Pfirsch_1984,Pfirsch_Morrison_1985}.
+The symmetry properties of the lowest-order guiding-center Vlasov-Maxwell stress tensor are briefly discussed in Sec.~\ref{sec:sym}.